 Using the low cost Huztl bars and chains has given me confidence to try using waste deep frying canola oil (from a neighbour's cafe) as bar oil.
+I've written a more extensive review of this on another post.
 This has worked fine, and doesn't appear to have led to a higher rate of wear.
 Again, even if the bar did wear a little faster, another $10 or $15 bar from Huztl is fine if it's saved me $100s in bar oil (and I've already saved a few 20 litre drums of expensive bar oil).
 Importantly, the vegetable bar oil means I'm more confident in using my sawdust for composting and garden mulch.

 Decompression valveAfter the saw had done a few hours work, one day the plastic head from the decompression valve fell off.
 This was easy to repair: I peened the head of the valve stem a little so that it had a bit of a burr all around, so it couldn't slip down thru the valve body into the cylinder.
 Then I pushed the plastic head back on with some epoxy glue.